 Regular members with twenty (20) years of continuous membership IN GOOD STANDING in the club are relieved of both work and meeting attendance obligations for as long as their membership continues.
 Payment of annual club dues is still required.
 These senior members of the club are encouraged to continue their support of the club through work and meeting attendance, whenever possible.
 (Article 3, Revised 03-01-99)

-Members will receive the required 10 work hours for attending two major work parties (min. of 4 hours each). (amended 8/2011)
+Members will receive the required 10 work hours for attending two major work parties (min. of 4 hours each), or through participation in the Youth Archery program. (amended 2/2019)

 SECTION II - CLUB PROPERTY: